In this part, we will add health and damage to our player.

 In the new state graph, there should be a single default Start state:

 We will transform that state into our Vulnerable state.
-Double-click the node to enter its graph.
-Once inside, make sure no node is selected, look in the graph inspector, and rename Start to Vulnerable, and add a description if you want:
+Select the node to show its inspector in the Graph Inspector.
+Here, you can rename Start to Vulnerable, and add a description if you want:

 For now, we'll focus on this state which will do most of the damage handling, and then we'll add the invulnerable state later.
-Double-click the node to get back inside the Vulnerable state again.
+Double-click the node to get inside the Vulnerable state.

 3. Implement the damage mechanic